 No doubt, this was a far less costly alternative than having each company custom develop their own catalogs and window designs.
 This could account for why stained glass window designs from many companies appear similar and present difficulties in assigning attribution.
 As Suess became a member after the 1908 fire, and the first edition was in 1909, it may have signaled the new direction, and rebuilding the company had to undertake.

 As most collectors know, trade catalogs of the day are considered treasure as they directly confirm an attribution of an item to a specific maker.
 In the field of leaded lamps, and perhaps others too, new discoveries surface all the time, and it's true to say that company catalogs often only scratch the surface of what they actually produced.
 Consider also that a catalog is only a snapshot of offerings at a point in time.
-So, the reality is that even if we have in hand all the catalogs ever issued by a given maker, then we must also know that we will never know of every lamp ever offered by a maker.
+So, the reality is that even if we have in hand all the catalogs ever issued by a given maker, then we must also be aware that what is shown can only ever be a partial inventory.
 This is where things get sticky because the street values of antique lamps can vary dramatically based on attribution.
 So, the value of a previously unseen leaded shade on an ordinary base can have enhanced value by simply placing it on a known base from a quality maker.
 This substitution happens all the time, whether deliberately or not, so it is incumbent on any purchaser to be extra cautious and challenge assumptions.
 One particular leaded shade that came to auction recently carried a known Suess bronze base.
 So, at auction, it was proclaimed a Suess.
 Months later, that same shade re-appeared but this time paired with a Handel base, the lamp now became a Handel.

 Etched and Leaded Windows from 1900